CuboidRaptor/Python-Beetroot/README.rst

   Or whatever the Unix equivalent of PATH is.
   Uses pypath to find your python installation, or you can not include it and it uses sys.executable instead.

-- beetroot.printn() ; Prints an object without a trailing newline at the end.

 - beetroot.getch() ; Input, but it only waits for one character.

 - beetroot.delchar() ; Deletes the last character from stdout